User guide¶

 scheduler with run_until_stopped()

-The scheduler can be used as a context manager.
-This initializes the underlying data store and event broker, allowing you to use the scheduler for manipulating tasks and schedules prior to actually starting it.
+In almost all cases, the scheduler should be used as a context manager.
+This initializes the underlying data store and event broker, allowing you to use the scheduler for manipulating tasks, schedules and jobs prior to starting the processing of schedules and jobs.
 Exiting the context manager will shut down the scheduler and its underlying services.
 This mode of operation is mandatory for the asynchronous scheduler when running it in the background, but it is preferred for the synchronous scheduler too.

 As a special consideration (for use with WSGI based web frameworks), the synchronous